 Depression is one of the most common mental disorders.
 In addition to a depressed mood and a marked lack of interest the victims often suffer from other symptoms such as rapid fatigue, difficulty concentrating, social withdrawal and insomnia.

-The Depression is one of the group of so-called affective disorders, which also includes bipolar affective disorder, cyclothymic disorder and dysthymic disorder.
+Depressive disorders belong the group of so-called affective disorders, which also includes bipolar affective disorder, cyclothymic disorder and dysthymic disorder.

-In addition to major depressive disorder (MDD) there are several other manifestations of depressive disorders, such as double depression, the minor depression, the recurrent brief depression and the premenstrual dysphoric disorder (PMDD), also known as premenstrual syndrome (PMS).
+In addition to major depressive disorder (MDD) there are several other manifestations of depressive disorders, such as double depression, minor depression, the recurrent brief depression and the premenstrual dysphoric disorder (PMDD), also known as premenstrual syndrome (PMS).

 Read more: Depressive Disorders: Types

 Read more: Depressive Disorders: Psychological Tests

 Women are affected about twice as likely as men and have a younger average age of onset.
 About half of all patients report a family history of affective disorders.